-Teachers and Staff will routinely engage students in rigorous reading and writing activities G1. across the content areas.
+Through collaborative planning, teachers and staff will routinely engage students in rigorous G2. reading and writing activities across the content areas.

 Strategic Goals Detail

 For each strategic goal, this section lists the associated targets (i.e., "SMART goals"), resources available to support movement toward the goal, barriers to achieving the goal, and the plan for monitoring progress toward the goal